 The General Data Protection Regulation of the European Union provides for extensive obligations to provide information on the handling of personal data.
 This also applies to all visitors to our website as well as job candidates applying for a job at our company.

-For the sake of clarity, we have decided to provide you with this information in three separate documents, distinguishing between the “General use of the website”, “Job applications” and “Business Partner” for Rico Design and its affiliates tap Holding GmbH & Co.
-KG and tap industries GmbH & Co.
-KG.
+For the sake of clarity, we have decided to provide you with this information in three separate documents, distinguishing between the “General use of the website”, “Job applications” and “Business Partner” for Rico Design.

 2. Payment Methods – Credit Check and Scoring